Documentation Index

 Direct connection to a computer

-Connect one port directly to a computer using an Ethernet cable to open the Nureva App using a link-local connection to perform setup or troubleshooting without a network.
+Connect one port directly to a computer with an Ethernet cable to open the Nureva App using a link-local connection to perform setup or troubleshooting without a network.

 Best practice: dual-network setup